hashxim/hconMD/Work_MD/Panic Attacks.md

 Even after CBT, taking these steps isn't easy in the grip of an attack.
 But with practice, these tools can both prevent and de-escalate attacks, and ultimately reduce the hold of panic on a person's life.

-> Outside formal  therapy, many panickers find relief from the same beliefs CBT aims to instill: ==that
+> Outside formal  therapy, many panickers find relief from the same beliefs CBT aims to instill: ==fear can't hurt you, but holding on to it will escalate panic==